kevinzhuang01/project_leaders_2025/_profiles/m-scotswan.md

   and then try to find a cause for them.
 When we have data showing problems, we can pass that to the system administrators for them to address, speeding up the supercomputer so more simulations can be done faster.
+desired: Interest in learning how to use Linux and the Command Line.
+Interest in learning how to write Python code to analyze data.
+Interest in running small-to-large simulations on supercomputers.
+Interest in working with system administrators and computational physicists.
+email: mswan@sandia.gov
 ---

 ## Additional Information